LinhHa0211/NCKH-2024-Research/README.md

 Attached Into The paper For The Camera Version

 # Introduction:
+*we propose an innovative approach to analyzing and characterizing dance performances by converting visual data into a text-based classification and description framework.
+Our method entails extracting key features from dance videos and converting these features into textual representations.
+These text-based features are then used to predict and describe the specific dance style depicted in the video.
+By shifting from traditional computer vision tasks to text retrieval and classification, we significantly enhance the interpretability and contextual understanding of dance performances.
+Our experimental results indicate a commendable accuracy rate exceeding 86%, highlighting the effectiveness of our approach in both predicting dance styles and generating insightful descriptions.
+Additionally, our method provides transparent explanations for prediction outcomes, offering valuable insights into the distinctive characteristics of various dance forms. *
 # Requirement:
 ## Library:
 #### 1. To cut video and extract frame: